KyleMcComb/Pathfinder/README.md

 ### Docker (Creating a container)
 (Note: if a container has already been created from the image made in Set Up then just run that container, [more help here](https://docs.docker.com/engine/reference/commandline/container_run/).
 If a container has already been created skip to step 3).
 1. Navigate to the repository within a terminal window then open the Pathfinder folder (CSC3068-Pathfinder\Pathfinder).
-2. Create a container for the project to run in by entering this command into the terminal ```docker run -p 8080:8000 -d csc3068pathfinder```.
+2. Create a container for the project to run by entering this command into the terminal ```docker run -p 8080:8000 -d csc3068pathfinder```.
+3. Create a container for the Azurite (Azure Storage Emulator) to run by entering this command into the terminal ```docker run --name cloud_storage -p 10000:10000 -p 10001:10001 mcr.microsoft.com/azure-storage/azurite```.
 3. Now you can navigate to http://localhost:8080/ (or whichever port you have specified the container to run in) to view the website.

 ### Virtual Environment